makersacademy/bowling-challenge/README.md

 - This was a lot of fun to make.
 I would like to maybe implement a database system, maybe to store results for multiple rounds with multiple players.
 If I get time I'll definitely have a go.
 - I probably should have refactored out another main object Frame, as my Bowling object is doing an awful lot at the moment.
 But I think my code is fairly clear, so I decided to go with simplicity rather than the Single Responsibility Principle.
+- I spent HOURS trying to get that bloody 10 button's text aligned properly, but it defeated me.
+I would love to know how to fix it!